 Stylistically, each episode takes the pair to another decade and genre of the family sitcom, kicking off with the black-and-white world of The Dick Van Dyke Show followed by Bewitched—complete with a live studio audience.
 The balance that the creative team struck between style and irreverence is one of the strongest charms of WandaVision so far.
 Clearly, a lot of attention was paid to the shows that it pays tribute to, from Ron Petrie’s living room on The Dick Van Dyke Show to the costumes, camera angles, and filming styles of each era.
 The dialogue is both spot-on in tone and just a little cheesy in all the right ways, even as Wanda and Vision joke about his non-human nature and her superpowers.
 And both Olsen and Bettany are nailing the range of delivery and physical comedy of their varied iconic television predecessors; it’s clear they are having fun stepping outside of the intensity usually reserved for our superheroes.

 What sitcom would be complete without a nosey neighbor popping in the back door or over the fence, intent on knowing all the neighborhood gossip, especially when one is trying to keep a superhero-sized secret?
 For Wanda and Vision, Agnes is played by familiar comedian and character actor Kathryn Hahn (Transparent and Parks and Recreation).
-The series also includes several Marvel film characters such as Darcy Lewis (Kat Dennings) from the Thor films; Jimmy Woo (Randall Park), Scott Lang’s FBI parole agent in Ant-Man and the Wasp; and an all-grown-up Monica Rambeau (Teyonah Parris), the precocious daughter of Carol Danver’s best friend in Captain Marvel.
+The series also includes several Marvel film characters such as Darcy Lewis (Kat Dennings) from the Thor films; Jimmy Woo (Randall Park), Scott Lang’s FBI parole agent in Ant-Man and the Wasp; and an all-grown-up Monica Rambeau (Teyonah Parris), the precocious daughter of Carol Danvers best friend in Captain Marvel, who will be a major part of The Marvels movie releasing on November 10, 2023.

 Marvel fans should also keep a lookout for several MCU Easter eggs, as well as a few threads that may come up later, particularly in the quirky faux commercial breaks in each episode.

-If the first two episodes are any indication, the series is both going to be a delight to watch and an excitingly different next step for Marvel as a whole, not to mention for our heroes.
-New episodes of WandaVision arrive on Fridays on Disney+.
+The series is a delight to watch and an excitingly different approach for Marvel as a whole, not to mention for our heroes.
+You can watch WandaVision on Disney+.